See caption

 Baptism

-The first part of the baptism service, the catechumen, took place in the porch of the church, or outside the doorway if the church had no porch.
+The first part of the baptism service took place in the porch of the church, or outside the doorway if the church had no porch.
 It began with the priest breathing on the baby, followed by an exorcism, at the end of which the baby received the sign of the cross on its right hand.
 Only then did the baby and the congregation enter the church.[3]
 Thus although the formal renunciation of the Devil took place at the baptismal font, Satan had actually been exorcised before the infant entered the church, so there was no need for any escape route.[1]

 Procession